Safe Recovery After Cardiac Device Implantation: Your Path to Strength

 SMART Challenges

-Take a daily 10–15 minute walk, keeping effort at RPE 9–11 (“very light to fairly light”), keeping your implant-side arm below shoulder level.
+Take a daily 10–15 minute walk, keeping effort at RPE 9–11 (“very light to fairly light”).
+Keep your implant-side arm below shoulder level.

-Achieve 150 minutes/week of moderate aerobic activity and add 2 weekly strength sessions at RPE 12–14.
+Achieve 150 minutes per week of moderate aerobic activity and add 2 weekly strength sessions at RPE 12–14.

 References & Further Reading